netlify-labs/netlify-plugin-a11y/README.md

     failWithIssues = false
     # Ignore all HTML files in `/admin`
     ignoreDirectories = ['/admin']
+    # Ignore any accessibility issues associated with an element matching this selector
+    ignoreElements = '.jumbotron > h2'
     # Perform a11y check against WCAG 2.1 AAA
     wcagLevel = 'WCAG2AAA'
 ```